Ker & Downey President David Marek reflects on the first family safari his family took to Botswana over 26 years ago.

 A Botswana Family Safari

 In a time when you rarely find children and teens without electronic devices, it’s nice to get away as a family and reconnect with each other.
-There’s no better place to do that than in Botswana where the waterholes and active and lively with wildlife coming for a drink.
+There’s no better place to do that than in Botswana where the waterholes are active and lively with wildlife coming for a drink.
 Ker & Downey also has access to some of the best child-friendly guides in the country, so you can be sure they’ll stay engaged and not feel the desire to check out on a device – unless it’s to snap some incredible photographs on your family safari.